The Best Office Chairs for Your Home Office

-Get comfortable—and productive—when working from home with the right seat for your body, style, and budget.
+Get comfortable—and productive—with the best office chair for your body, style, and budget.

-An office isn’t complete without a comfortable chair to support you during long days of conference calls and report writing.
-In fact, a good office chair is nearly as essential to your productivity as a functioning computer and phone.
-Plus, with more and more people working from home, it’s never been more important to get set up with the right seat.
-Read on for smart shopping advice and to find out why the following five are top favorites among the best office chair options for wherever you work.
+The ideal home-office has a comfortable chair to support you during long days of conference calls and report writing.
+A good office chair aids productivity alongside a functioning computer and phone.
+Read on for smart shopping advice and to find out why the following are top favorites among the best office chair options.

 - BEST UPGRADE: Duramont Ergonomic Adjustable Office Chair

-- BEST VALUE: OFM Essentials Collection Mesh Back Office Chair
+- ALSO CONSIDER: OFM Essentials Collection Swivel Mesh Back Armless Task Chair

 Types of Office Chairs